-Protests follow Philando Castile verdict
+Thousands protest after Philando Castile shooting verdict; 18 arrested

 - The officer who killed Castile was found not guilty Friday

-St. Paul, Minnesota (CNN)Protests large and small were mounted Friday night after a jury found a police officer not guilty in the fatal shooting of motorist Philando Castile.
+St. Paul, Minnesota (CNN)Thousands of protesters gathered Friday night after a jury found a police officer not guilty in last year's fatal shooting of motorist Philando Castile.

-A crowd gathered outside the Minnesota state Capitol and later marched through the streets.
-The St. Paul Police Department estimated 2,000 people participated.
+Minnesota State Patrol said it arrested 18 protesters following demonstrations on Interstate 94 in St. Paul.
+They were arrested after they failed to comply with orders to disperse, the agency posted on Twitter.

+St. Paul police estimated that 2,000 people marched peacefully through the streets, including a crowd gathered outside the Minnesota state Capitol.
 Speakers led chants, sang hymns and urged the protesters not to lose hope.

+Some held signs that read "this hurts" and "Justice not served for Philando."

 The protests were expected.
 After officer Jeronimo Yanez fatally shot Castile during a traffic stop on July 6, 2016, demonstrations took place across the nation, partly because the aftermath of the shooting was live-streamed on Facebook by Castile's girlfriend, a passenger in the car.